Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Introduction

 First, we derive a new Riemannian gradient descent algorithm based on the Fisher-Rao information geometry of the considered statistical model.
-Indeed the parameter space (location, scatter, textures) is a product manifold that can be endowed with a Riemannian metric in order to leverage the Riemannian optimization framework~\cite{AMS08, B22}.
-The Fisher-Rao information geometry corresponds to the one induced by the Fisher information metric, and is of particular interest since it is inherently well suited to the natural geometry of the data~\cite{N22}.
-In this scope we derive the Riemannian gradient (also referred to as natural gradient) and a second order retraction of this geometry.
+Indeed the parameter space (location, scatter, textures) is a product manifold that can be endowed with a Riemannian metric to leverage the Riemannian optimization framework~\cite{AMS08, B22}.
+The Fisher-Rao information geometry corresponds to the one induced by the Fisher information metric.
+It is of particular interest since it is inherently well suited to the natural geometry of the data~\cite{N22}.
+In this scope, we derive the Riemannian gradient (also referred to as the natural gradient) and a second-order retraction of this geometry.
 These tools are enough to cast a gradient descent applicable to any function of the parameters.
-We focus on two main examples that are regularized maximum likelihood estimation and center of mass computation.
-Simulations evidence that the proposed approach allows for a fast computation of critical points, as it can converge with up to one order of magnitude less of iterations compared to other Riemannian descent approaches.
+We focus on two prominent examples that are regularized maximum likelihood estimation and center of mass computation.
+Simulations evidence that the proposed approach allows for fast computation of critical points, as it can converge with up to one order of magnitude less of iterations compared to other Riemannian descent approaches.